pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

         pywbemlistener run lis1

     Command Options:
+      --start-pid PID              PID of the "pywbemlistener start" process to be notified about the startup of the run command.
+Default: No such notification will happen.

       -p, --port PORT              The port number the listener will open to receive indications.
 This can be any available port.
 Default: 25989